Friday, April 6, 2018

 And there was a hipster playground for the kids to run off their sugar in:

-We are constantly losing Syd on vacations!
+We are constantly losing that little kid on vacations!

 Our hometown hands-on science museum is a member of the ASTC Passport Program, and I like to make a point to stop into whatever other member museums that we can whenever we travel--since visits to member museums are free, it's a terrific and free way to kill some time with the kids.
 Even though we went to the Adventure Science Center during our trip through Nashville last year, when we went back there were several new things to do, and it turns out that the things that the kids had done last year were still fun, too: